Jim Gallucci has been selected to create public art for Fire Station #11 in Norfolk Virginia.

-Gallucci will design and create inspiring, engaging, forward-thinking art that will make a strong statement and live up to the quality of the building design.
+Gallucci was selected to create inspiring, engaging, forward-thinking art that will make a strong statement and live up to the quality of the building design.
 The artwork will stimulate thought and serve as an example of creativity, be adventurous, and embraced by a younger generation rather than tell the history.

 The artwork will tell the story of this safe, resilient neighborhood and be large enough to be seen by vehicular traffic but also enjoyed by pedestrians both during the day and at night.